Romantic relationship myths your teen needs debunked

 Myth: If they’re ‘the one’, the relationship should be easy

 Fact: Okay, so we already debunked the idea of ‘the one’ above.
 But besides that, all relationships need work.
-It doesn’t matter how well suited the pair; all couples will experience bumpy patches.
-And communicating or caring for someone’s needs, compromising, and getting around conflict can be challenging and tiring.
-But for good, healthy relationships – the extra demands will be worth it.
+No matter how well-suited the pair, all couples will experience bumpy patches.
+Communicating or caring for someone’s needs, compromising, and getting around conflict can be challenging and tiring.
+But for good, healthy relationships, it’s worth it.

 Myth: You should only talk about your problems and feelings with your partner